eski1337/lblb-it-ffd00/_posts/2014-06-08-using-thumbnails.md

 ---

 Lizenzen / Keys mit `ProduKey` auslesen.
-[YAML frontmatter][1].
+[ProduKey][1].
 This thumbnail parameter is processed in one of two ways, images specified in `_data/thumbnails.yml` or using [Font Awesome][2].

 ## Images